abhishek-a05/car_classification/README.md

 # car_classification
-car classifier with CNN for Vision AI taskphase
+car classifier with using Mobile-Net V2 architecture CNN